vinayakg31/AnalyticsPortfolio/README.md

-Data analytics projects using SQL and Python
+Data analytics projects using Python, SQL and Tableau